 - 1/3 Free Days – days that are totally free of all activities related to business, their purpose is to rejuvenation

 - 1/3 Focus Days – Days scheduled exclusively for the purpose of creating financial results and opportunity

 - 1/3 Buffer Days – In-between days that allow us to do all the things that set up rejuvenating Free Days and productive Focus Days

 - Look at ways to create moderation in each of your Life/Work parts.

 - Look for ways to reduce stress – Pay close attention to nutrition, exercise, meditation and sleep.

-- What parts of your work/life need attention?
+- Consider what parts of your work/life need attention.

 - What supports, time and/or resources will help to bring things into harmony?

 - What new technical skills do you need to acquire?